rheinwerk-verlag/planning-poker/docs/dev-docs/consumers.rst

 Client-Side
 -----------

+.. js:autoclass:: BaseConsumer
+   :members:

-The PokerConsumer on the client-side functions similarly to the consumer on the server-side.
-The same things that were said about the server-side consumer also apply to the client-side consumer.
+   The ``BaseConsumer`` and its subclasses on the client-side function similarly to the ``PokerConsumer`` on the server-side.
+The same things that were said about the server-side consumer also apply to the client-side consumers.
 Use ``sendEvent`` to send an event to the server and expand ``this.commands`` to respond to custom events.

+   .. attribute:: commands
+      :type: Object

+      This Object has the event names as attributes and their corresponding value are the function which should be used to handle the data.
+The data object will be passed as an argument to the handler function.

 .. js:autoclass:: PokerConsumer
    :members: